brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 ## The Processor class

+The purpose of the `Processor` class is to work behind the scenes to execute a gate after the `Cluster` class has mapped a global (logical) qubit index to a local qubit index on a particular processor.

+For single qubit gates, the gate is simply executed locally.
+The `Processor` class provides the following functions for this:

+ * `local_hadamard`

+For two-qubit gates, the gate is executed locally if both qubits are located on the same processor.
+Otherwise, the dispatching logic in the `Cluster` class makes sure that one qubit is local on the processor and the other qubit is remote on some other processor (i.e. we don't have to worry about the case that both qubits are remote on some other processor).
+In that case, the `Processor` class uses some mechanism (e.g. teleportation or cat-states) to perform the gate remotely.
+Correspondingly, the `Processor` class provides two functions for each two-qubit gate:

+ * `local_controlled_phase` and `distributed_controlled_phase`

+ * `local_swap` and `distributed_swap`

+**TODO** For now, the `Processor` code is hard-coded to assume that we use teleportation.
+We need some sort of virtual function to make the mechanism variable, i.e. to allow us to choose between teleportation and cat states.

 The constructor for the `Processor` class takes the following arguments:

  * `cluster` (Cluster): The cluster that this processor is a part of.